 A dirty flame sensor will prevent your heating system from lighting the burners.
 The filter in your system should also be cleaned or replaced at least every three months.

-If your heating system still won’t start, call the experts at Calvary Plumbing and Heating in Fort Collins, CO for HVAC service.
-A qualified technician will be happy to discuss your plumbing issues and to answer all of your questions.
+If your heating system still won’t start, call the experts at Calvary Plumbing and Heating in Fort Collins for HVAC service.
+A qualified heating repair technician will be happy to discuss your plumbing issues and to answer all of your questions.
 Emergency service is always available.